 The most important way to distinguish characters from each other is by their objectives.
 Don’t Thelma and Louise both want the same thing, i.e. to go to Mexico?
 They do, but their Inner Journeys are different.
 Thelma is the one who has to learn and Louise is there to teach her.
 Louise’s role is primarily to guide Thelma and make sure she is safe and doesn’t do stupid things.

-The different roles of the protagonists makes the Hero Team work well in film.
+The different roles of the protagonists make the Hero Team work well in film.
 They work together and each have different skills, like the leads in e.g. Lethal Weapon, The Men Who Would Be King and Butch Cassidy and the Sundance Kid.

 3. One of the heroes loses interest halfway.

 I sometimes read dual protagonist scripts where the story starts off with a good match of characters but halfway the writer loses interest in one of the characters.
-We see one of them drop the ball and no longer obsessively pursue the goal.
-In fact from this point forward it is a single protag movie.
+We see one of them drop the ball, and no longer obsessively pursue the goal.
+In fact, from this point forward it is a single protag movie.

-This can be the result of a variety of reasons: lack of conflict between the characters, disproportionally greater stakes in the (remaining) main character’s goal; or simply the fear that there may not enough screen time to develop the second character.
+This can be the result of a variety of reasons: lack of conflict between the characters, disproportionally greater stakes in the (remaining) main character’s goal; or simply the fear that there may not be enough screen time to develop the second character.

 4. One character starts the story, then the other takes over.